A proposed bill in Florida would ban dogs from hanging their heads out of car windows

 Florida Senate Bill 932, filed by state Minority Democratic Leader Lauren Book, says that dogs would not be allowed to stick any part of their bodies out of the window, ride in the driver's lap or ride on motorcycles.

 Dogs traveling in motor vehicles would not be able to ride on roofs, fenders or hoods.
-They would need to be secured in a size-appropriate crate and in a harness or pet seat belt, and be under supervision from someone other than the driver, the bill says.
+They would need to be secured in a size-appropriate crate, be in a harness or pet seat belt, or be under the supervision of someone other than the driver, the bill says.

 Dogs would be able to ride in the beds of pickup trucks, but only in a crate that is secured to the truck and is big enough for the dog to sit, stand and turn around.